 On each side of the Fjallraven Kanken backpack, there are flat pockets with a bit of reflective material on them for added visibility.
 Unfortunately, these two pockets are too small for most water bottles unless your bottle is particularly thin.

 They are still convenient places to keep an umbrella, extra pens, and pencils or a map of the area on hand.
 If you’re the type of person who likes to have a water bottle within easy reach, it would be good to get a carabiner or water bottle strap if you like other things about the Kanken.

 9.)
 Interior of Fjallraven Kanken

-The Kanken backpack has a simple design with one main compartment, two flat side pockets, and one additional zippered pocket in front.
+The Kanken backpack has a simple design: one main compartment, two flat side pockets, and one additional zippered pocket in front.
 If you’re looking for a straightforward bag without extra bells and whistles (or endless places where things can get lost), the Kanken is a great choice.
-However, if you’re the type of person who likes many different pockets, compartments, and lots of zippers, the Kanken backpack might not be the right travel bag for you.
+However, if you’re the type who likes many different pockets, compartments, and zippers, the Kanken backpack might not be the right travel bag for you.

 10.)
 Main Compartment